jonlpersson/ed-latimore/site/_posts/2019-11-22-how-to-focus-better-and-improve-concentration.md

 categories:
   - how-to-become-superhuman
 image: /assets/images/posts/ed-inversion-table.jpg
-description: "Do you have trouble focusing\_one thing?
+description: "Do you have trouble focusing on one thing?
 Do you easily get distracted by social media?
 I’ll teach you how to focus better."
 ---
 Do you have trouble keeping your mind on one thing?